-Jennifer VanGilder is an Associate Professor in the Business and Economics Department at Ursinus College.
+Jennifer VanGilder is a Professor in the Business and Economics Department at Ursinus College.
 An active scholar, Dr. VanGilder’s research focuses on facial symmetry and skin tone discrimination and has appeared in numerous journals including Economic Letters, International Journal of Sport Finance, and the Journal of Sports Economics.
 This research received national attention in numerous media outlets including the Wall Street Journal, Inside the NFL, and was featured during an episode of NFL Films Presents.
 Her previous research includes topics such as gender differences in perceptions of female faculty in postsecondary education, functional impairments and choice of college major, and the role of childhood sexual victimization in the occupational choice of adults.
 Before joining Ursinus College, she was chair and Associate Professor of Applied Economics at California State University Bakersfield.
 Her passion, however, lies in teaching in a liberal arts setting, which is what drew her to Ursinus.

 - B.S., B.A., Bethany College